brooklynrail/brooklynrail-platform/content/events/2020/12/curatorial-activism-part-2.md

 event_platform:
   - zoom
 ---
-Please join us for our second installment of Curatorial Activism moderated by curator, arts writer, and *Rail* Editor-at-Large **Dr. Maura Reilly**.
+Please join us for our second installment of Curatorial Activism moderated by curator, arts writer, and *Rail* Editor-at-Large Dr. Maura Reilly.

 This will be part of an ongoing Curatorial Activism series taking place the first Thursday of each month.
 Stay tuned for more details!